Pursuing a masters in civil engineering online can be a strategic option if you’re serious about furthering your career in this field.

 Methodology: The following school list is in alphabetical order.
 To be included, a college or university must be regionally accredited and offer programs online or in a hybrid format.

-Colorado State University offers a Master of Engineering with a specialization in Civil Engineering.
-This online program is a coursework-only master’s program.
+Colorado State University offers an online Master of Engineering program with a specialization in Civil Engineering.
+This program is coursework-only.
 To graduate, students must complete 30 credits.
 Half of the credits must be in civil engineering, and at least 24 of the credits must come from Colorado State University.

 Colorado State is accredited by The Higher Learning Commission, a Commission of the North Central Association of Schools and Colleges.